-If you have no experience dealing with a mortgage, below are some of the types that will guide you on which available mortgages in Australia is best for you to consider.
+If you have no experience dealing with a mortgage, below is a list of its most common types.
+This will guide you on which available mortgages in Australia is best for you to consider.

 - Variable rate

 This is where the interest rate charged changes depending on the official cash rate set by Reserve Bank of Australia.
-Meaning, if they go up, same as your required repayments, and in the event, it falls, you will pay less each month.
+Meaning, if they go up, your required repayments will do as well.
+On the other hand, when it falls, you will pay less each month.

 - Fixed rate